 It is common in the first trimester (up to 14 weeks) due to the pressure effect of the gravid uterus on the urinary bladder.
 It is also seen in the third trimester (28 weeks till delivery) during head fixing when the fetal head manouvres into the maternal pelvis.
 This symptom may sometimes be associated with infection and requires evaluation if it is associated with other symptoms like burning sensation while passing urine and fever.

 Itching with rashes over the stretch marks on the abdomen is common during pregnancy.
 It usually subsides with emolients (soothing lotions and creams).
 But itching, without rashes, present all over the body (mostly in the palms and soles) especially at night with an abnormal liver function test could suggest a serious problem that requires a detailed evaluation.
 This condition if not properly managed could harm the fetus.

-It is common to experience abdominal cramp-like pains starting from the late second trimester (26-28 weeks) which increase in frequency and duration to culminate as labor pains towards term.
-This cramp like pain is due to the contracting gravid uterus.
+It is common to experience abdominal cramp-like pains starting from the late second trimester (26-28 weeks) which increases in frequency and duration to culminate as labor pains towards term.
+This cramp-like pain is due to the contracting gravid uterus.